CentralMolecularZone/DataSets/README.md

 # DataSets
-A list of data sets available on the CMZ
+A list of data sets available on the CMZ.
+To add to this list, submit a pull request!

 ## Whole CMZ